wbbradley/ace/README.md

    as possible while retaining static type safety.

 ## Non-goals
- - Solving heavy compute problems is a non-goal in the near future.
+ - Solving heavy compute/FPU problems is a non-goal in the near future.
 Solve those problems at a lower level, and use the FFI to access those components.
 Favor algorithmic scaling over bit twiddling and fretting over L1 cache hits.
  - Pause-free execution remains a back-burner goal. (ie: Enabling Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
 However, in a future version, once language development settles down a bit, this will get more attention.
  - In-language concurrency and asynchronicity will get treatment in the future.
 These can currently be solved at other levels of the stack (hint: use OS processes.)
 This is not because it's not important.
 But, basic ergonomics of the language come first.

-## Syntax
+## Syntax Examples

 Zion syntax is in the C family.